Benedict02/caniarc/README.md

 #### What is the purpose of this project?

 For us(the creators), this project is a means to sharpen our knowledge and abilities, especially in programming & academics.
+Also this project helps Benedict land a job as a programmer by building his github portfolio.

 For users, this project is used to compound notes, summaries and practice questions from the internet and/or school for your convenience in obtaining magna cumlaude or above(depends on your dedication and hard work).